sanjanachitragar/Music_Store_Analysis/README.md

 1. **Database Setup**: Ensure you have the database set up with the required tables and data.
 The database schema and sample data should be provided separately.

 2. **SQL Queries**: Each task corresponds to a specific SQL query.
-You can run these queries using your preferred SQL client or database management tool.
+You can run these queries using your preferred SQL client or database management tool or PostgreSQL 15.

 3. **Results and Insights**: Review the results of each query to gain insights into the music store data.
 The queries are designed to answer specific questions and provide relevant data.